THE AI Programming Language

 It’s so amazing and revolutionary, yet easy to use and elegant.
 It makes so much sense to just keep moving in that direction, your ideas totally embody first principles thinking.

-Hyperlambda was explicitly created to be a No-Code and AI programming language from the get go.
+Hyperlambda was explicitly designed to be a No-Code and AI programming language from the get go.
+I like to refer to it as a "5th generation programming language".

-This makes is simply superior for code generators, such as our Hyperlambda Generator, that can produce Hyperlambda code roughly 50 times faster than OpenAI can produce Python code.
+This makes it simply superior for code generators, such as our Hyperlambda Generator, that can produce Hyperlambda code roughly 50 times faster than OpenAI can produce Python code - Even though we're literally using their models and servers behind our generator.

 In addition to its AI qualities, it also lends itself to meta programming, allowing us to deliver components such as our CRUD Generator, that can literally produce millions of lines of code per second, without any AI.

-Hyperlambda combined with Magic eliminates all the boring repetetive tasks you need to perform when creating AI agents, allowing you to sometimes deliver 10x faster, with 10x higher quality, for 10% of the resource costs.
+Hyperlambda combined with Magic eliminates all the boring repetetive tasks you need to perform when creating AI agents, APIs, or backend workflows - Allowing you to sometimes deliver 10x faster, with 10x higher quality, for 10% of the resource costs.
+And it comes with a complete IDE in case you actually need to edit or manually write code at some point.

 Resolve Systems already saves $20,000 per month using our AI.
 They are now integrating our technology horizontally into all of their products.